Accreditations

 The Higher Learning Commission (HLC)

-The Minnesota Office of Higher Education is a cabinet-level state agency providing students with financial aid programs and information to help them gain access to postsecondary education.
-The agency serves as the state's clearinghouse for data, research, and analysis on postsecondary enrollment, financial aid, finance and trends.
+The Minnesota Office of Higher Education is a cabinet-level state agency providing students with state financial aid programs and information to help them gain access to postsecondary education.
+The agency serves as the state's clearinghouse for data, research, and analysis on postsecondary enrollment, financial aid, finance, and trends.
 Through collaboration with systems and institutions, the agency assists in the development of the state's education technology infrastructure and library programs.
-The mission of MOHE is to advance the promise of higher education to all Minnesotans and to provide the critical information that guides higher education decisions.
-Within MOHE is the Office of School Licensure & Registration.
+The mission of MN OHE is "to support the pursuit and completion of a higher education credential by every Minnesotan, regardless of race, gender, or socio-economic status, in order to enhance our democracy, the State's economic vitality, and individual quality of life."
+Within MN OHE is the Office of School Licensure & Registration.
 The role of this office is to protect consumers by ensuring that private and out-of-state institutions of higher learning register with the state and meet state standards to operate legally in Minnesota.

 Dunwoody College of Technology is registered with the Minnesota Office of Higher Education pursuant to Minnesota Statutes Sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.